grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus.md

 ## Prometheus as a remote write agent

-To enable remote write in Prometheus 2.x use `--web.enable-remote-write-receiver ` option.
-See docker-compose samples in [example/]() folder of the k6 repository.
-Options for remote write storage can be found [here](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
+To use remote write in Prometheus 2.x, use the `--web.enable-remote-write-receiver ` flag.
+The k6 repo has some docker compose examples in the [`samples` directory](https://github.com/grafana/k6/tree/master/samples).
+For remote write storage options, refer to the [the Prometheus docs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).

 ## Authentication